 If you are using the services of a registered buck, the owner may require you to produce a CAE-negative testing certificate, so find out well in advance.
 The owner of the buck will give you a Certificate of Service that you can use when you register the kids.

 Remember that it's good practice when taking goats to another farm to make sure they have been recently wormed and their feet are in good condition.

-If you visit the buck with an in heat doe for a same day service, take care to minimise stress on the doe when you take her home.
+If you visit the buck with an in-heat doe for same-day service, take care to minimise stress on the doe when you take her home.
 For example, don't tie her up for transportation.
 Stress can reduce the chances of her conceiving.

 If you have a buck on your farm, be aware that his temperament will change dramatically in autumn.
 Hormonal changes in autumn prepare bucks for mating and make them aggressive and very smelly, even if for most of the year they are quite docile.
 Where there are only a few does it's important to make sure they are not harassed by the buck.

 Bucks tend to lose weight when they are running with does because they are much more interested in mating than in eating.
 When mating is over, the bucks need good feed to build them up again before winter.
 They do best with the company, so when their aggressiveness wears off they can be run with other bucks or wethers until the next mating season.